E-Collar & Off-Leash Dog Training in Knoxville, TN

 Every Obedience Program Includes an E-Collar & Training Leash

 You don't need to buy an e-collar separately.
 Every obedience program at Off Leash K9 Training Knoxville includes a professional-grade e-collar and 15-foot training leash — yours to keep.
-Here's where e-collar training fits in:
+Here's where e-collar and off-leash training fit in:

 Basic Obedience ($650) — 4 private weekly lessons, 7 commands off-leash.
 E-collar introduced after commands are learned through positive reinforcement.
 Lifetime support guarantee.